NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 with mapprojected images when the cameras are stored either separately or part of the images.

+.. _airbus_tiled:

 Airbus tiled images
 ~~~~~~~~~~~~~~~~~~~

-With recent Airbus Pleiades data, each of the the left and right
+With recent Airbus Pleiades data, each of the left and right
 images may arrive broken up into .JP2 tiles, and they would need to be
 mosaicked before being used.
 That can be done as follows (individually
 for the left and right stereo image):